10 Best 6.5 mm Cartridges For Long-Range Shooting and Hunting

 Capable of pushing a 140-grain bullet around 2,950 fps, the 6.5-284 easily outperforms the 6.5 Creedmoor while being only a hair slower than the 6.5 PRC.
 Although the 6.5-284 can be jammed into a short action rifle, it performs the best when paired with a long action as longer bullets can be loaded without impacting case capacity.

 The 6.5-284 Norma was once regarded as the highest performing 6.5 mm cartridge, however it has been unseated from this position due to the popularity and improved ballistic performance of the 6.5 PRC.
-However, the Norma cartridge is still an excellent option for long range target shooting as well as long range hunting.
+The Norma cartridge is still an excellent option for long range target shooting as well as long range hunting.

 264 Winchester Magnum

-The 264 Winchester Magnum was developed in 1959 and was part of Winchester’s belted magnum line that all descended from the 375 H&H Magnum cartridge.
+The 264 Winchester Magnum was developed in 1959 and was part of Winchester’s belted magnum line that descended from the 375 H&H Magnum cartridge.
 The other Winchester belted magnums being the 338 Win Mag, 458 Win Mag, and the venerable 300 Win Mag.

-The 264 Win Mag had a reputation for being an incredibly flat shooting, however its performance was somewhat eclipsed with the release if the 7mm Rem Mag just 3 years later.
+The 264 Win Mag had a reputation for being an incredibly flat shooting, however its performance was somewhat eclipsed with the release of the 7mm Rem Mag just 3 years later.
 The Remington offering was capable of matching the performance of the 264 Win Mag, all the while firing a larger diameter bullet.

 6.5-300 Weatherby Magnum

-The 6.5-300 Weatherby Magnum is a belted cartridge that was designed to specifically compete with the 26 Nosler.
+The 6.5-300 Weatherby Magnum is a belted cartridge that was specifically designed to compete with the 26 Nosler.
 Released in 2016, the 6.5-300 boasts a slightly higher muzzle velocity than its Nosler competition, claiming to propel a 140 gr A-frame bullet at 3,395 fps from a 26-inch test barrel.

 6.5 Weatherby RPM